 - Infrared lamp with stand and caster wheels

 - Adjustable goose neck

 This enterprising design consists of 5 infrared heat lamps attached to 5 different adjustable arms.
 Each of these lamp heads uses a 150 W bulb that emits near-infrared heat, giving you a grand total of 750 W of toasty, therapeutic heat!
-The easy-to-bend arms are connected to a handy set of small wheels allowing you to change locations with comfortable ease.
+Many reviewers love this lamp as its easy-to-bend arms are connected to a handy set of small wheels, which allow it to change locations easily.
 If you happen to roll into the bathroom, you could create an at-home sauna experience too!
 Every lamp head is equipped with a vent system to control heat, while the wires come with protective guards to secure them.
 Lastly, a single knob is all you need to operate all 5 lamps at once.

 - Near-infrared heat lamp